camunda/camunda-docs/versioned_docs/version-8.5/components/connectors/protocol/soap.md

 ## Create a SOAP Connector task

-To use the **SOAP Connector** in your process, either change the type of existing task by clicking on it and using the wrench-shaped **Change type** context menu icon, or create a new Connector task by using the **Append Connector** context menu.
+To use the **SOAP Connector** in your process, either change the type of an existing task by clicking on it and using the wrench-shaped **Change type** context menu icon, or create a new Connector task by using the **Append Connector** context menu.
 Follow our [guide to using Connectors](/components/connectors/use-connectors/index.md) to learn more.